ringcentral/engage-voice-api-docs/docs/index.md

   <p><a class="btn btn-primary" href="https://docs.google.com/forms/d/1f4fxmM2maXyXtKbhDWd5ZQDAdYOzcEQUVytU96bUa-c">Partner Signup &raquo;</a></p>
 </div>

-Welcome RingCentral Engage Voice Developer!
-Here you have access to all the resources necessary to build an app successfully on the RingCentral Engage Voice Platform.
+Welcome RingCentral RingCX Developer!
+Here you have access to all the resources necessary to build an app successfully on the RingCentral RingCX Platform.
 Here are some specific resources and guides to help you get started.

 ## Popular Use Cases and Documentation